Tamil Nadu Film Exhibitors Association v. CCI (2015) 2 Comp LR 420 (Mad)

 were anti-competitive agreements and acts committed by the appellants, they

 could not settle the dispute through a compromise.
-The High court too agrees
+The High Court too agrees

-they have acted in an anti-competitive manner or not.
-Thus, the initial
+acted in an anti-competitive manner or not.

-complaint maybe made by a private individual but when the investigation and the
+complaint may be made by a private individual but when the investigation and the

-says that had it been, that this case was about two private individuals and had
+says that had it been that this case was about two private individuals and had

 it been in a civil court then the High Court would have had no inhibitions in

-recording the Memorandum of Compromise between the two parties but due to the
+recording the memorandum of compromise between the two parties.
+But due to the

-reason that this case is about anti-competitive arrangements the court cannot
+reason that this case is about anti-competitive arrangements, the court cannot

 dismiss the case as prayed for.